slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"On a poll 79% are right.
 In life, 79% are usually wrong."  -- warikoo@x*
+> *"Invisible things are the only realities"  -- Edgar Allen Poe*

 - if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
 Not who is suffering from it.
 - We overlook major flaws in those we like.
-And exaggerate minor faults in those we don't.
+And exaggerate minor faults in those we don’t.
 -->

 > *"There are no facts, only interpretations."